dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-4 UOP.md

   2557884  uops_retired.slots
 ```

 The way instructions are split into micro operations may vary across CPU generations.
 Usually, the lower number of uops used for an instruction means that HW has a better support for it and is likely to have lower latency and higher throughput.
 For the latest Intel and AMD CPUs, the vast majority of instructions generate exactly one uop.
-Latency, throughput, port usage, and the number of uops for x86 instructions on recent microarchitectures can be found at [uops.info](https://uops.info/table.html)[^1] website.
+Latency, throughput, port usage, and the number of uops for x86 instructions on recent microarchitectures can be found at the [uops.info](https://uops.info/table.html)[^1] website.

 [^1]: Instruction latency and Throughput - [https://uops.info/table.html](https://uops.info/table.html)